MichaelSasser/docker_images/README.md

 > which at the time of forking seemed to be abandoned.
 This fork is not
 > intended to be a (drop-in) replacement but rather a continuation of the
 > original project with changes that are useful to me.

-## The Default Image

-This image is based on the "Custom", "Rust" and "JavaScript" image from the original project.
-Many of the JavaScript tools have been removed and some Python and Rust tools have been added.
-The images are based on Ubuntu 24.04 with Node 22 as the default.

 I initially kept the complex build system from the original project, because changing it meant a lot of work, with no benefit to the resulting images.